 What is a Preserved Rose?

-These blossoms are put through a technological process, which enables them to become the preserved roses that look and feel just like freshly cut flowers but that last for years with no maintenance.
+These blossoms are put through a technological process, which enables them to become the same roses that look and feel just like freshly cut flowers but that last for years with no maintenance.

 Basic Maintenance for Preserved Roses

 If you want to ensure that your preserved roses last for as long as possible, use the tips found here.